mikelambson/WaterMARK/README.md

 Water Measurment Administration & Record Keeping => WaterMARK
 WaterMARK is a multi-source meter data aggregation, scheduling, task managemet and water order processing application.

+This frontend system is designed to work with the [WaterMARK-backend](https://github.com/mikelambson/watermark-backend) as the primary API and data management tool.

 ___